Lawrence W. Stephens, BSAE '72, MSAE '79

 B.S.
 Aerospace Engineering, University of Texas at Arlington

-Larry Stephens is the Director of Strategic Initiatives and Affordability for the Technical Operations and Applied Research department.
-In this role, Larry applies his experience in engineering leadership and program management to achieve organizational excellence through strategic planning and long-term continuous improvement.
-In addition, he strengthens the engineering proposal process by identifying and implementing best practices, and focuses on lower cost, high quality customer solutions by promoting a culture of affordability across the enterprise.
-He further contributes to the success of the company as a participant or advisor to technology development planning and new business efforts.
+Previously, he was Director of Strategic Initiatives and Affordability applying his experience in engineering leadership and program management to achieve organizational excellence through strategic planning and long-term continuous improvement.
+He strengthened the engineering proposal process by identifying and implementing best practices, and focused the organization on lower cost, high quality customer solutions by promoting a culture of affordability across the enterprise.
+He further contributed to the success of the company as a participant or advisor to technology development planning and new business efforts.

-Previously, Mr. Stephens was Director of Systems Engineering leading a global department of more than 400 engineers supporting all major programs, advanced research projects and new business pursuits.
+Larry served for several years as Director of Systems Engineering leading a global department of engineers supporting all major programs, research and development projects and new business pursuits in five business areas.
 He was responsible for the company’s systems engineering excellence in flight technologies, systems design and analysis, integration and test activities, and field test support operations.

-An Associate Fellow of the American Institute of Aeronautics and Astronautics, Mr. Stephens was awarded the Distinguished Service Award for his contributions to the Institute.
+An Associate Fellow of the American Institute of Aeronautics and Astronautics, Larry was awarded the Distinguished Service Award for his contributions to the Institute.
 He is a member of several professional societies, including the International Council on Systems Engineering and the Project Management Institute.
 He has held leadership positions in a number of community service organizations and many professional and university advisory boards and committees.
+Larry currently serves as the Development Committee Chair for the College of Engineering Board of Advisors.